zJaaal/zJaaal/README.md

 # Welcome to my profile! 🌠
-- 📫 Reach me on [Telegram](https://t.me/OutOfChronologicalOrder) or [Fiverr](https://www.fiverr.com/justjal)
-- 💻 Job Offers only through Fiverr or Gmail
+- 💻 Job Offers only through Gmail
 - 🏃‍♂️ Always learning and developing new skills!
 - 🎧 Always listening to music too.
 I don't like Coffee but I have music!
 - As I said: